 And looks like my gambit to destroy the demon-sealing stone by letting him stab me was a lot riskier than I believed when I did it.
 If he’d been as fast with his spellcasting then as he was just now, I wouldn’t have gotten out of it alive.
 Indeed, space cracks are so far the only thing I’ve found that can actually damage adamantine.
-Well, this one still looks a bit thin and shallow to cut or pierce through my limbs and my bones, but it would certainly be enough to destroy the rest of me without fail.
+Well, this one still looks a bit thin and shallow to cut or pierce through my bones, but it would certainly be enough to destroy the rest of me without fail.

 Even I wouldn’t survive a space crack appearing inside my own body.

 Fortunately, he used this power too early.
 If he’d waited to show this particular spell until the next time I planned to risk an injury to take him down, it would have been a very good and very lethal surprise attack.

 The huge gap between this kid’s powerful magic and his horrid combat sense is growing wider every time he acts.
 It’s like he was given the best weapons in the world and read an instruction manual about them, but then never used them in battle against anyone for fear of getting them dirty.

 In any case, that threatening, dangerous space crack doesn’t get anywhere near me.
 By the time it appears, I’m already well inside the idiot’s guard, safe and sound.

 In desperation, he tries to stab me with the dagger again, but I divert it as easily as I did earlier, this time by knocking his hand off course with a knee strike, which I then smash into his belly.